LivePersonInc/ConversationBuilder-Samples/faas-samples/current-queue-health/README.md

 	Click *Create Function*

-6. In the resulting code editor screen, replace the existing code with the following:
+6. In the resulting code editor screen, replace the existing code with the following code.
+Make sure to update the variable values for `accountId`, `namespace`, and optionally, `sessionId`.

 ```js
 function lambda(input, callback) {